In his 2008 bestselling book Outliers, Malcolm Gladwell explores the factors and circumstances that contribute to high success.

 5 Key Features of Outliers

-2. Environmental Advantages: Outliers have access to resources, support, and conditions that boost their abilities.
+- Environmental Advantages: Outliers can access resources, support, and conditions that boost their abilities.
 This includes involved families, education, role models, etc.

-3. Opportunities: Outliers get opportunities that allow them to rise.
+- Opportunities: Outliers get opportunities that allow them to rise.
 This includes timing, networks, and lucky breaks.
-Capitalizing on these opportunities is important.
+Capitalizing on these opportunities is essential.

 Conclusion

-Environmental factors, timing, demographics, support systems, work ethic and cultural legacies all enable outliers to achieve extraordinary success in their fields.
+Environmental factors, timing, demographics, support systems, work ethic and cultural legacies enable outliers to succeed in their fields.

-Gladwell’s book provides fascinating insight into what truly separates the best from the rest.
+Gladwell’s book provides a fascinating insight into what truly separates the best.